-Here at The Immersion at Wilderness Awareness School, we practice the skills of our ancient ancestors.
+Here at The Immersion, we practice the skills of our ancient ancestors.
 We use these skills to better interact with the landscape and increase our ability to thrive in any scenario.
-Here is an example of some of the skills we learned this quarter at The Immersion.
+Here is an example of some of the skills we learned this quarter.

->

-> We spent a day down by the Tolt River in Carnation to learn some techniques in making stone tools.
+We spent a day down by the Tolt River in Carnation to learn some techniques in making stone tools.
 We mainly focused on techniques to help us create sharp edges for knives or hatchets.

 Practicing these techniques was a ton of fun!
 It mostly consisted of banging rocks together or throwing one at another.
 An excellent way to release some tension!